 The Spreadsheet Functions tab in Grow can be super helpful if you know what to use it for.
-One thing you are able to do in Spreadsheet Functions is reference other reports.
-This article shows you how to do that.
+One thing you can do in Spreadsheet Functions is reference other reports.
+Here's how to do that.

 - In the location field, you can reference a specific cell or a column in a report.
 This location always comes immediately after the exclamation mark denoting which report is being referenced.